Land of the Blind: Plot

-Subjected to numerous cruel beatings and isolation techniques, Joe continually refuses to sign his loyalty oath.
+Subjected to numerous beatings and isolation, Joe continually refuses to sign his loyalty oath.
 At one point Thorne visits but does not recognize his old friend, even after Joe attempts to show him repeatedly who he is.
-Joe is also accused of being a member of a "hidden" conspiracy within the prison itself.
-One of his former co-workers, assumedly after being severely beaten, admits to the conspiracy's veracity and accuses Joe of being involved.
+Joe is also accused of being part of a "hidden" conspiracy within the prison itself.
+One of his former co-workers, presumably after being severely beaten, admits to the conspiracy's existence and accuses Joe of being involved.
 Joe is quickly brought to the dreaded Room 12.
-It is there that the audience is revealed to a shocking twist: Joe is accused of never helping Thorne conquer the government, or being a commando in a covert-ops group, but rather a standard recruit in the armed forces discharged after the standard two years.
-During this, Joe seems to hallucinate heavily, his interrogators becoming characters dead and alive we have seen throughout the film, and is asked once again what is better than a big juicy steak (a recurring question with a wordplay answer, a slogan concerning the obligation of veganism).
+It is there that a shocking twist is revealed to the audience: Joe is accused of never having helped Thorne conquer the government nor having been a commando in a covert-ops group, but rather that he was a standard recruit in the armed forces discharged after the standard two years.
+During this, Joe seems to hallucinate heavily, his interrogators becoming characters, dead and alive, whom we have seen throughout the film, and is asked once again what is better than a big juicy steak (a recurring question with a wordplay answer, a slogan concerning the obligation of veganism).
 Throughout the scene it is suggested he may be being tortured mentally or is undergoing a paranoid or psychotic episode.
-His answer to any of the questions asked is never shown.
+His answer to any of the questions is never shown.

-We then cut to Thorne being killed in his bath by one of his once loyal followers.
+Thorne is killed in his bath by one of his once loyal followers.
 The revolutionary government is quickly overthrown.
 Junior's in-laws and nephew are revealed to have escaped during Thorne's revolution and, having lived in exile, have returned to re-establish the old government (with an outside country's assistance).
-The head of the camp returns to being a doctor and denies having taken part in the tortures and excesses he ordered, while the tortured co-worker that accused Joe of conspiracy is given a government job.
-This ex-coworker makes a number of empty promises to get Joe out of the camp as soon as the "political climate" settles, but says that his confession to helping murder Maximilian makes him a sensitive case.
-For having destroyed the old government, but also never having 'played ball' with the new one, Joe is stuck in limbo, in a prison cell until the end of time.
+The head of the camp returns to being an ophthalmologist and denies having taken part in the tortures and excesses he ordered, while the tortured co-worker who accused Joe of conspiracy is given a government job.
+This ex-coworker makes a number of empty promises to get Joe out as soon as the "political climate" settles but says that his confession to helping murder Maximilian makes him a sensitive case.
+For having destroyed the old government, but also never having 'played ball' with the new one, Joe is stuck in a prison cell until the end of time.
 Twelve years later, we find Joe writing his memoirs in a white cell resembling that of a prison's or an asylum's, seemingly oblivious even to his daughter's visits.
 It is possible that he is insane, or that he is perfectly sane, but the woman that visited was an actor pretending to be his daughter to break him down.
-She leaves Joe writing his memoirs and exits his cell that is really located in some low end residential apartment complex implying that Joe is not a political prisoner but is under some sort of house arrest being taken care of by the State.
+She leaves Joe writing his memoirs and exits his cell which is really located in some low-end residential apartment-complex, implying that Joe is not a political prisoner but is under some sort of house arrest being taken care of by the State.